Tokimeki Memorial (video game): Development

 The dating simulator genre was preceded by the raising simulation genre best codified by the Princess Maker series by Gainax, which focused on child raising rather than dating.

 Writer Koji Igarashi says when he was tasked with writing the story for the game, he got assistance from his girlfriend at the time, who would later become his wife.
 She gave him advice on how to write the story to the game, while he would play Castlevania: Rondo of Blood, the game she was working on at the time.
 Igarashi requested to not work on a sequel to the game, and instead was allowed to request to work on the next Castlevania game instead.

 The goal of the developers was to hearken back to high school days.
 Konami director Akihiko Nagata said "the person who created the game wanted to have experiences like this back in his high school days".

-Release history

-The original was released for the PC Engine in 1994.
-It was remade as Tokimeki Memorial: Forever With You on the PlayStation (1995), Sega Saturn (1996) and PC (1997) with a new opening video, improved graphics and sound, and new minigames.